 Pantry Organization Categories

-I recommend organizing by type of food and not type of container.
+I recommend organizing by the type of food and not type of container.
 Like, do not automatically put all cans together or all boxes together.
 That’s NOT going to help you when you are looking for something!

 Make your pantry organization categories like the grocery store.